anyars-encarta/care-pulse/README.md

 <!-- INTRO -->
 # 📖 CarePulse<a name="about-project"></a>

-> CarePulse ia healthcare management system that allows users to register and book appointments with doctors.
-Users receive SMS notification upon successful confirmation of their appointment.
-It was built with React, NextJS, Shadcn, Tailwind CSS, and Appwrite.
+> CarePulse is healthcare system where patients register and book appointments with doctors, then receive SMS notification upon successful confirmation of their appointment.
+Built with React, NextJS, Shadcn, Tailwind CSS, and Appwrite.

 ## 🛠 Built With <a name="built-with"></a>
 1. React